 Treatment with Acupuncture

-liver meridian and an excess of Qi in the gallbladder meridian that runs down
+In treating TMJ patients often exhibit deficient Qi in the liver channel and an over excess of Qi in the gallbladder channel.
+These meridians running down

 the sides of the body.
 When treating TMJ, the therapist will understand the